 Myriapods (millipedes, etc) Chelicerates (spiders, etc)

-I am interested in working on any arthropod ectodermal outgrowths ("sticky-outty thing") in any arthropod or near-arthropod!
-Let's figure out what that sticky-outty thing is :)
+I am interested in working on any arthropod ectodermal outgrowths ("stick-outty thing") in any arthropod or near-arthropod!
+Let's figure out what that stick-outty thing is :)

 Tribolium (insect), Parhyale (crustacean), and Acanthoscurria (tarantula chelicerate) in situ HCR of pannier (red), araucan (green), Distalless (magenta), and odd-skipped (yellow).
 Left: Dissected right halves of embryos.
 Right: individual dissected legs.